EventStore/EventStore/docs/README.md

 Welcome to the EventStoreDB documentation.

 EventStoreDB is a database designed for [Event Sourcing](https://eventstore.com/blog/what-is-event-sourcing/).
-This documentation introduces key concepts of EventStoreDB and explains its installation, configuration and operational concerns.
+This documentation introduces key concepts of EventStoreDB and explains its installation, configuration, and operational concerns.

 EventStoreDB is available in both an Open-Source and a Commercial version: